craqu/StringSimulator/README.md

 # StringSimulator
-Simulate the movement of a fixed end string in rust using finite difference and and the wave equation.
+Simulate the movement of a fixed end string in rust using finite difference and the wave equation.
 ## just another proof we don't need matlab in this world.